10-12 months

 Before going to the Hospital:

-• The child usually hospitalized for 2 days, and in some cases he needs to spend his first night in the ICU; due to the procedure’s site and its relation to breathing.
+• The child usually hospitalized for 2 days, and in some cases needs to spend his first night in the ICU; due to the procedure’s site and its relation to breathing.

 • The child should refrain from eating for 8 hours before the procedure.